Hubrian5/Market/README.md

    - If above bot will do nothing and you click back out
 3. Repeat until you hit

-v2 comes with configuration for coordinates instead of manually setting them yourself
+v2 comes with configuration for coordinates instead of manually setting them yourself.
+Delete the config file if u want to set it up again.